bkuhn/talks/ATO-2015/gpl-business.markdown

-% A Beautiful Build: Releasing Linux Source Correctly
+% GPL Enforcement Is Good For Business
 % Bradley M. Kuhn
 % Monday 19 October 2015

-# What Does Conservancy Do?
+# What Is Conservancy?

 + Software Freedom Conservancy is a charity based in the USA.
      + That means we're legally required to operate in the public good.